GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

     --role="roles/artifactregistry.reader"
 ```

-And delete your GCS bucket where you stored everything during the guide.
+Delete your GCS bucket where you stored everything during the guide and Artifact registry repo `gemma`.